 In beginners guide 3 (On Capitalism) the source of the profit on productive capital was traced to the surplus-labour performed by working people during an unpaid part of each working day.
-This unpaid surplus-labour yields a monetary surplus once the commodities or services are sold.
+This unpaid surplus-labour yields a monetary value once the extra commodities or services created are sold.
 The huge amounts of surplus-value created by millions of workers in thousands of factories, warehouses, docks, mines, engineering firms, shipyards, locomotive and automotive plants, over many years, was indicated.

 Once that continuous yearly flow of monetised surplus-value is understood something else becomes obvious.
 The mounting deposits of unused money in bank accounts, became more than could be profitably invested in the production of more of the same (or similar) commodities or services.
 Within national markets that would lead (and did) to, unsold products, income/capital losses and bankruptcies.
 Another form of investment was needed and not in different commodities or in different locations, but in a form not directly involved with production.